tenzir/tenzir/web/blog/tenzir-v4.4/index.md

 ## Velociraptor Operator

-Velociraptor is an advanced digital forensic and incident response tool that enhances your visibility into your endpoints.
-Not unlike Tenzir with TQL, Velociraptor comes with its own language for interacting with it
+[Velociraptor][velocirator] is an advanced DFIR tool that enhances your visibility into your endpoints.
+Not unlike [our own TQL](/language), Velociraptor comes with its own language for interacting with it
 programmatically: VQL.
-The `velocirator` operator makes it possible to query Velociraptor directly from within Tenzir.
+The `velocirator` operator makes it possible to submit VQL queries to a Velociraptor server, as well as subscribe to artificats artifacts in hunt flows over a large fleet of assets, making endpoint telemetry collection and processing a breeze.

 :::info
-Read our blog post on how we built this integration and how you can utilize it to learn more: [Integrating Velociraptor into Tenzir Pipelines](blog/integrating-velociraptor-into-tenzir-pipelines)
+Read our blog post on how we built this integration and how you can utilize it:
+[Integrating Velociraptor into Tenzir Pipelines](blog/integrating-velociraptor-into-tenzir-pipelines)
 :::

 ## Noteworthy Improvements

-We provide a full list of changes [in our changelog](changelog#v440).
-Besides the new operators, I would like to highlight the following changes to Tenzir:
+Besides the new operators, I would like to highlight the following changes:

 - **Blob Type:** We've added a new `blob` type that allows you to handle binary data.
 Use the `blob` type over the `string` type for binary payloads that are